-It is well known that using a better probability criterion can result in a more favorable order of working rows, thereby accelerating the convergence of the RK method.
+It is widely acknowledged that using a better probability criterion can result in a more favorable order of working rows, thereby accelerating the convergence of the RK method.
 To enhance the convergence property of the RK method, Bai and Wu \cite{bai2018greedy} first introduced the \textit{greedy probability criterion} and developed the \textit{greedy randomized Kaczmarz} (GRK) method for solving the linear system \eqref{main-prob}.
-By employing this greedy probability criterion, small entries of the residual vector $Ax\k-b$ will not be selected, ensuring progress in each iteration of GRK.
+By employing this greedy probability criterion, entries of small magnitude in the residual vector $Ax\k-b$ are excluded from selection, ensuring the progress in each iteration of GRK.
 This property also leads to a faster convergence rate of GRK compared to RK.
 In recent years, there has been a large amount of work on the refinements and extensions of the GRK method, such as the capped adaptive sampling rule \cite{gower2021adaptive,yuan2022adaptively}, the greedy augmented randomized Kaczmarz method for inconsistent linear systems \cite{bai2021greedy}, the greedy randomized coordinate descent method \cite{bai2019greedy}, the momentum variant of the GRK method \cite{su2023linear}, and the capped nonlinear Kaczmarz method \cite{zhang2022greedy}.
 In addition, we note that there has also been some work on non-random Kaczmarz methods \cite{chen2022fast,niu2020greedy,zhang2019new} inspired by the GRK method.
-We refer to \cite{bai2023convergence} and \cite{bai2023randomized} for recent surveys on the Kaczmarz method.
+We refer to \cite{bai2023convergence} and\cite{bai2023randomized} for recent surveys on the Kaczmarz method.

 The inertial extrapolation, initially introduced by Polyak \cite{polyak1964some}, has been widely used to improve the performance of iterative algorithms.
-The main feature of inertial type methods is that the next iteration is determined by utilizing the previous two iterates.
-Recently, the inertial extrapolation approach has been introduced to accelerate the RK method \cite{he2023inertial}, where two types of inertial RK method, known as the alternated inertial RK (AIRK) method and the multi-step inertial RK (MIRK) method have been developed.
+The main characteristic of inertial type methods is that the next iteration is determined by utilizing the previous two iterates.
+Recently, the inertial extrapolation approach has been introduced to accelerate the RK method \cite{he2023inertial}, resulting in the development of two variants of the inertial RK method: the alternated inertial RK (AIRK) method and the multi-step inertial RK (MIRK) method.
 The authors showed that the MIRK method is superior to the AIRK method in both theoretical analysis and practical applications.
 However, the geometric explanation of MIRK is rather vague while the AIRK method has a connection with the two-subspace Kaczmarz method \cite{needell2013two,wu2022two}.